 What’s next for Nano: the roadmap

 Rather than a one-page graphical timeline of milestones for the year ahead, Nano’s roadmap is more of a living website.
-While there are no dates listed, it does detail all the areas the Nano Core Team is working on as part of its mission to “become a global currency with instantaneous transactions and zero fees over a secure, decentralised network”.
-At the time of writing (May 2018), these areas include the following:
+While there are no dates listed, it does detail all the areas the Nano Core Team is working on as part of its mission to “become a global currency built on a secure, decentralized network”.
+At the time of writing (September 2019), the completed areas include the following:

 Exchange integration guides to make it easier than ever for exchanges to offer and support Nano